 Workflow stage Error Summary QGIS Data Entry Mis-aligned vertices A common issue when manually creating individual polygons is that vertices are not accurately aligned.
 This results in either overlapping polygons or gaps around the edges of features.
 This results in inconsistencies between habitat measurements and site areas, which leads to erroneous site valuations.
 Following the data entry guidance for creating a single site wide polygon and then dividing this using the 'split features' and 'fill ring' tools in QGIS removes the possibility of this happening.
 Where this is not possible careful use of snapping and tracing functionality in QGIS can be used to assist in reducing the likelihood of these errors.
 The 'check validity' tool is useful for identifying errors (Vector/Geometry/Check Validity).
 QGIS Data Entry Missing Data All fields need to be completed.
 Given the staggered nature of data entry (baseline values then proposed values) and the potential for large numbers of features to be created, it is easy to omit data during the data entry process.
 Users can easily identify missing values by reviewing the attribute tables and sequentially sorting data by column headers.
 QGIS Data Entry Incorrect combination of values Incorrect values may result from users inputting erroneous data or invalid combinations.
-Data entry should be made with reference to the Biodiversity Metric 4.0 Guidance to ensure that data conforms to requirements.
+Data entry should be made with reference to the Statutory Biodiversity Metric Guidance to ensure that data conforms to requirements.

 Workflow stage Error Summary Invalid combinations may also arise if users edit targeted variables without updating other impacted values.
 Users should ensure all variables remain valid each time the descriptive values of a feature are edited.
+QGIS symbology Patterned symbology for a polygon In some versions of QGIS, the patterned symbology appears to split a polygon up and look glitchy.
+This can be resolved by selecting the symbol on the relevant layer, and selecting 'feature extent' instead of 'map extent' for that symbol.
 Import tool CSV data not loading into conversion.
 Check the csv files are named following the guidance.
 Import tool Area / totals do not match.
 Total area represents column total for area data, whilst retention categories are based on which of these are labelled.
 A mismatch in the cross check of these totals will occur where null values have been encountered.
 This results when not all data has been labelled with a retention option.